tiltedphoques/gitbook-wiki/technical-documentation/testing-guide/main-smoke-test-guide.md

 A: Some players experience bugs when the dragon is revived near Kynesgrove, sometimes Alduin becomes angry and starts meteors, or doesn't fully transition to waking the dead dragon from the ground.
 The dragon may revive from elsewhere and appear in weird animation.

 {% hint style="warning" %}
-Expected: Alduing settles in the sky and revives the dead dragon, the skeleton comes up from the burial spot and transitions to the alive dragon texture.
+Expected: Alduin settles in the sky and revives the dead dragon, the skeleton comes up from the burial spot and transitions to the alive dragon texture.
 The players can defeat the revived dragon and talk to Delphine after to complete [A blade in the Dark](https://elderscrolls.fandom.com/wiki/A_Blade_in_the_Dark) quest.
 {% endhint %}

 ### 9: Testing the Thalmor Embassy quest completion